NSS-Day-Cohort-66/server-side-python-curriculum/book-5-capstone/chapters/DEPLOY_REACT.md

 3. Click the Github icon.
 4. Choose your repository from the search field that appears.
 5. Click next.
 6. It will auto-detect that you're trying to deploy a **Static Site** and all of the defaults should be unchanged.
+If it doesn't edit the project to change its type from **Web Service** to **Static Site**.
     > Note: If you get a message that it could not find an app in your repo, type `/src` in the "Source directory" field and click "Find directory".
 7. Click next.
 8. Type in an app name like "sinks-steve" or anything else that works.